 More best practices in ECG recording

-When recording a 12-lead ECG it is important to ensure accuracy in order to avoid misinterpretation of the ECG and mismanagement of the patient.
+When recording a 12-lead ECG it is important to ensure accuracy in order to avoid misinterpretation of the ECG machine and mismanagement of the patient.
 Following the success of our 12 Lead ECG best practices article, we've gathered together some additional best practices to help you when you're next recording an ECG.

 Ensuring you use the highest quality ECG electrodes can resolve many of the issues associated with poor electrode adhesion.
 We always recommend Ambu Blue Sensor ECG electrodes as they are the highest quality cardiac diagnostic sensors available and exceed both ISO and AAMI standards.